cs480x-21c/04-Remix/README.md

 ## Final Implementation

 For my final implementation I decided that rather than completely scrapping my original code, that I could improve the meaningfulness of the visualization by linking both versions.
 As such, both versions (which are on separate pages) are accessible at [https://nyoma-diamond.github.io/04-Remix](https://nyoma-diamond.github.io/04-Remix).
 While on its own my second attempt is (in my opinion) a good and meaningful visualization, it is improved when it can be used in conjunction with my first attempt, so both are available.

+## Technical Achievements

+- By splitting out the code carefully so it could be reused, I made it so the map could be dynamically recolored based on data.
+This mean that I wouldn't need to regenerate the map whenever I wanted to update it, which would be bad for responsiveness.
+This means that the map can update instantly when hovering over the bar graph.
+It also updates the scaling and the legend automatically.
+- Also through careful coding I was able to make the bar graph update very quickly when hovering over a country, including updating the scales

+## Design Achievements

+- While not very useful, something I'm proud of is the filtering on the first attempt.
+Working with two filters that operate in inherently different ways (hide the selected vs show only the selected) can be difficult when both can be locked.
+As such I decided to make it so the legend filter would be persistent, while the bar graph's filter would override anything currently happening.
+As a result, it's pretty much impossible to do something unintended with the filters, and it allows you to make quick comparisons like "all non-extinct languages vs extinct languages" rather than just looking at single categories at a time.
+- Wherever possible I implemented opacity adjustments to make interactivity obvious.
+All elements are naturally not fully opaque/saturated, meaning that when hovering over/selecting something it can become opaque while other elements become more transparent, making it extremely apparent what is being/that something can be selected, while not hiding any information.
+This is particularly important for my first attempt visualization, as the bar graph selection can be locked, so I needed some way to indicate when a lock was placed, and opacity works well for that too.
+This also allowed me to indicate whether or not changes could be made to the filter: e.g. when no filters are in place, you can hover over the legend to implement filters, and the opacity will change to indicate this, however, when a lock is in place from the bar graph the opacity will not change on the legend, indicating that you cannot change those filters until the lock is lifted.